Engineers' Society of Western Pennsylvania

 IWC 24-20: PFAS Separation and Concentration through Wastewater Evaporation

-Travis Smith, Heartland Water Technology, Columbus, OH; Michael Ditton, Heartland Water Technology, Bolton, MA
+Travis Smith, P.E., Heartland Water Technology, Columbus, OH; Michael Ditton, Heartland Water Technology, Bolton, MA

 The presentation will cover a study on PFAS testing during leachate evaporation.
 Test results support a hypothesis that PFAS’s affinity for water, along with the operational conditions of the system, results in concentrated PFAS remaining in the residuals.
 The investigation developed a PFAS mass balance, comparing laboratory testing data from multiple sites of both the infeed and residual.
 Through analytical techniques, field testing, and modeling this study concludes that the vast majority of PFAS is contained in the residual.